This is an in-depth review of 11 death doula training courses available in 4 countries. Some of what I found is good, some not so good.

 Our training program introduces a contemplative dimension to end of life care through educating and enhancing a trainees’ fluency in the bio-psycho-social-spiritual and legal, ethical and medical dimensions of caring for the dying and preparing them to serve in a variety of environments including private homes, hospices, and community organizations.Institute of Traditional Medicine.

-For some, this course may seem a little esoteric however, it is a fully certified organization with Human Resources and Skills Development Canada (HRSDC), and your participation is recognized throughout Canada.
+For some, this course may seem a little esoteric however, it is a fully certified organization with Human Resources and Skills Development Canada (HRSDC), and your participation is recognized throughout Canada, and possibly other countries.

 It also provides students with Internship opportunities.